unconnected-dev/git/_udemy/git_github_bootcamp/readme.txt

 Atomic Commits
 When possible, a commit should encompass a single feature, or fix.
 In other words try to keep each commit focused on a single thing.

+Amending Commits
+Use git commit --amend to modify the last commit.
+This lets you update the commit message or include additional changes without creating a new commit.